sgtc-stanford/crc-microbiome/README.md

 # Microbiome

-Pipeline for microbiome composition and function analysis using Next Generation Sequencing (NGS) data.
+Pipeline for microbiome composition and function analysis using unmapped Next Generation Sequencing (NGS) data.

-Please cite the following paper:
+Please cite the following paper: Characterization of the consensus mucosal microbiome of colorectal cancer